 Biologists have known for a long time that gene expression is different in different cell types.
 What makes one cell look and act different from another is the particular set of genes that are turned on in that cell and the particular proteins that are made as a result.
 (B cells of the immune system make antibodies, for example, while muscle cells make a motor protein called myosin.)

-The textbook view of gene regulation up until the 1990s was that proteins called transcription factors act as molecular switches, turning genes on or off by binding to DNA.
+The textbook view of gene regulation is that proteins called transcription factors act as molecular switches, turning genes on or off by binding to DNA.
+The pattens of gene expression created by these switches are self-sustaining, helping to maintain a cell’s distinct identity.
 MSK’s own Mark Ptashne did much to establish these fundamental principles, for which he won the Lasker Award in 1997.

 Ross Levine, a physician-scientist at MSK studying epigenetics in leukemia, thinks that epigenetic markings function as molecular bookmarks, allowing cells to find what they’re looking for amidst the 3 billion DNA base pairs in our genome.
 “Epigenetics is the cellular equivalent of how to locate and place bookmarks that allow different cells to access different aspects of this tome at different times,” he says.